saucelabs/sauce-docs/docs/visual-testing/integrations/java.md

 Options:

 - `DelayAfterScrollMs`: Delay in ms after scrolling and before taking screenshots.
-Default value is 0 (helps with lazy loading content)
+The default value is 0.
+We recommend using this option for lazy loading content.
 - `HideAfterFirstScroll`: Hide elements on the page after first scroll (uses css selectors)

 Examples: